Make-School-Courses/MOB-2.1-Local-Persistence-in-iOS/Lessons/Lesson9/README.md

 **Option 2: Using Child Contexts**

-Think of a notes application.
+Think of a notes app. 📝

 We create a new note and make edits, delete text, modify, keep changing the content until we're happy with our text and then we want to hit save.